Section 3.1 โSolvingโ Differential Equations Using Graphs

 \(I\) appear in the derivatives

 and elsewhere in the equations.
-The antiderivative methods learned in a typical introductory Calculus course do not apply in this situation.
+Most antiderivative methods learned in a typical introductory Calculus course do not apply in this situation.

 You may have thought of yet other challenges as well.